Free Consultation

 Posted By:

-The lawyers at Grazian and Volpe have noticed a marked increase in the representation of clients injured in boat crashes with or on Jet Skis during this short Chicago summer season.
+The lawyers at Grazian and Volpe (now Lloyd Miller Law) have noticed a marked increase in the representation of clients injured in boat crashes with or on Jet Skis during this short Chicago summer season.
 The injuries have been serious including broken bones, head injuries and in one case, a wrongful death.
 We decided to do some investigation into this spike in jet ski and boat accidents and found some very interesting information that needs to be shared as widely as possible.

 Jet skis are the common name for personal watercrafts or “PWC and are defined by the US Coast Guard as a jet-propelled boats shorter than 13 feet in length.
 PWCs do not use propellers like traditional watercraft and are powered by water jet propulsion making them generally a more agile and faster watercraft and potentially more dangerous.